John Raleigh

 Done in VB6 and Borland, the report generation became very slow compared to current technology, but more

 seriously was breaking down.
 They lost support from the prior programmer and I was called.
-On my advice,

-connection so I could transfer editions of my work to their site frequently.
+I set them up with a LogMeIn connection so I could transfer editions of my work to their site frequently.

 This became a content management project with dependence on complex combinations of responses concerning